Shayan-hab/AI-ML-project-collection/README.md

 5. Model Training using Logistic Regression
 6. Model Evaluation (Accuracy, Confusion Matrix, Classification Report)
 7. Prediction on New Data (IQ & CGPA inputs)

-🎯 **Objective**
-To develop a reliable predictive model that helps determine the **likelihood of student placement** based on key academic and intelligence indicators.
 ---